 Be unapologetic when you recruit volunteers: "God calls us to a lot of boring ministries so that he can do exciting things through us.”

-Volunteering in church is a way to get our own eyes off of ourselves.
-We tend think of volunteering like business—if we put in our time, we will “work our way up the ladder.”
+Volunteering in church is a way to get our own eyes off of ourselves and feel like we are making an impact..
+We tend to think of volunteering like business—if we put in our time, we will “work our way up the ladder.”

 What is the glory of working the same volunteer greeting post for 40 years?
 What is the glory of managing the “Gain” knob on the soundboard for 10 years?